-This split level home was designed in response to the sites natural topography sloping down towards the North and West aspects of the site.
-Positioned to prioritise the views, sunshine and shelter from the prevailing winds, the layered roof planes sit simply in response to this landscape, tilting upward toward the East, bringing morning light into the upper bedroom, hallway, kitchen & living spaces.
-Extended eaves surround the home, allowing sun shading and protection in the height of summer while bi-folding door sets open up to extended deck areas while being protected by the eaves above.
-The eastern clearstory windows create effective natural cross ventilation adding extended height & spaciousness to the interior while maintaining privacy within the home.
+Pearce Place was designed in response to the site, sloping down towards the North and West aspects in order to prioritise views, sunshine and shelter from the prevailing winds.
+The layered roof planes sit in response to this landscape, tilting upward toward the East to bring in morning light through the clearstory windows, adding height & spaciousness to the interior living spaces.
+Extended eaves surround the home, allowing sun shading and protection from the hot summer sunshine, while bi-folding doors open up to connect with extended deck areas.